Jacudibu/pokerole-discord-bot/docs/privacy_policy.md

 *The easiest way would be to just look at your character sheets.*

-You have a right to request a terribly formatted dump of all the data we store about you, just message us on the Support Server if you *really* want one of those, and you will get one within a month. ~~But seriously, please don't, I'm highly allergic to extra work.~~
+You have a right to request a terribly formatted dump of all the data we store about you, just message us on the [support server](https://discord.gg/jVrv2YG2zU) if you *really* want one of those, and you will get one within a month. ~~But seriously, please don't, I'm highly allergic to extra work.~~

 ## How long do you store my data?